Annabelle-Metcalfe/south-wales-pottery-club/README.md

 # South Wales Pottery Club

-## UX
+## UX - Strategy
 ### Project Goals

-* The goal of this project is to create a user-centric web site for an up and coming pottery business in South Wales.
+The goal of this project is to create a user-centric website for an up and coming pottery class business in South Wales.

+The business has not yet begun trading so at this time they are looking to establish an online presence ahead of their launch.
+The project aims to identify the potential market for pottery classes by evaluating similar businesses and researching customer needs.

+The outcome of this project will target consumers appropriately and add value to their experience by utilising UX design principles.
+The site will be cleanly presented, easy to navigate and encourage enquires through clickable links.
+The user will also have easy access to all relevant information wihtout having to search through multiple pages.

 ### User Goals